turbonomic/kubeturbo/deploy/kubeturbo-for-openshift/README.md

 ```

 #### Step Two: Get Kubeconfig
-A kubeconfig with proper permission is required for Kubeturbo service to interact with Kube-apiserver.
+A kubeconfig with proper permission is required for Kubeturbo service to interact with kube-apiserver.
 If you have successfully started up your OpenShift cluster, you will find admin.kubeconfig under /etc/origin/master.
 Copy this kubeconfig file to /etc/kubeturbo/.

 #### Step Three: Create Kubeturbo config